4d/docs/docs/Desktop/user-settings.md

 | [Security page](../settings/security.md) | N/a | N/a |
 | [Compatibility page](../settings/compatibility.md) | N/a | N/a |

-When you edit settings in this dialog box, they are automatically stored in the corresponding *settings.4DSettings* file (see below).
+When you edit settings in this dialog box, they are automatically stored in the corresponding *settings.4DSettings* file (see below) or the *Backup.4DSettings* file (check the [Backup settings](../Backup/settings) page for more information).

 ## `SET DATABASE PARAMETER` and user settings